 - Utilize surveys to gain deeper insights since data often creates more questions than it answers

-Data-Driven Analysis in the Real World
+Data-Driven Analysis In The Real World

-We followed this following sequence:
+We used the following sequence:

 - We lined up the KPIs for each segment of their product suite, then analyzed the lifetime value of each segment against its specific cost per acquisition.

-- We loaded all the data into Microsoft’s PowerBI platform to visualize the trends between these previously separate data sets.
+- We loaded all the data into Microsoft’s Power BI platform to visualize the trends between these previously separate data sets.

 Results That Changed Their Business